Llanquihue Province

 Llanquihue Province (Provincia de Llanquihue) is one of four provinces of the Chilean region of Los Lagos (X).
 Its capital is Puerto Montt.

+The region is well known for the beauty of its natural environment as well as for the food and seafood from the ports of Puerto Montt and Calbuco.

+Settlement history

+European settlement of Llanquihue began in 1852 when Germans were encouraged to immigrate to southern Chile and took up wheat farming.
+A century later, a new wave of Jewish refugees came from Germany in 1945.

+Geography

 Chile's second largest lake, Lake Llanquihue, is located in the province as well as four volcanoes: Osorno, Calbuco, Puntiagudo and Cerro Tronador.

-European settlement of Llanquihue began in 1852 when Germans were encouraged to immigrate to southern Chile.
-A century later in 1945 a new wave of Jewish refugees came from Germany.

-The region is well known for the beauty of its natural environment as well as for the food and seafood from the ports of Puerto Montt and Calbuco.